sydasif/python-book/docs/source/git/01_git.md

 ## Fundamentals of Git

-Git has maintains a file systems also known as git structures or trees as below:
+Git has maintained a file system also known as git structures or trees as below:

 - Working directory / local workspace

 Starting with the working area, the working area is where the files that are not handled by git, it is the place where all the untracked files are kept.

-- Staging area / index
+- Staging area/index

-Staging area has files that are add by git add command, going to be part of the next commit.
+A staging area has files that are added by the git add command, going to be part of the next commit.

 - Local repository

-The repository contains all the project and store all committed items.
+The repository contains all the projects and stores all committed items.

 - Remote repository

-The remote repository contains your copy of local repo on a server.
+The remote repository contains your copy of the local repo on a server.

 ## Staging and Committing